amgorithm/Project-4/README.md

 ![Dbdiagram](./client/src/images/readme/dbdiagram.png)

 The application’s CSS was designed on Exalidraw once the logic was complete.
-As the infographics' colourings informed the Waste Not application’s colour choices, I used coolors.co to pick and arrange the colours.
+As the infographics' colourings informed the Waste Not application’s colour choices, I used [coolors.co](https://coolors.co/) to pick and arrange the colours.
 I browsed various blogs that explored font choices and selected the Raleway and Lato Google fonts as the application’s font choices.

 ![Colour planning](./client/src/images/readme/colour-plan-1.png)

 ![Colour planning](./client/src/images/readme/colour-plan-2.png)

-Infographics and icons were sourced from flaticon.com and freepik.com.
+Infographics and icons were sourced from [Flaticon](https://www.flaticon.com/) and [Freepik](https://www.freepik.com/).
 The source for each item is listed below:

 Infographics: